 The Land Use and Historic Preservation Committee consists of three members of Council, each assigned as a liaison to a specific board or commission, i.e., the Historical Architectural Review Board, the Planning Commission and the Zoning Hearing Board.
 The committee presents to Council all land use and historic preservation applications and issues such as pending Zoning Hearing Board appeals, land development applications, subdivision applications, land development waiver applications, proposed land use ordinance and HARB ordinance amendments, and conditional use and special exception applications.
 The committee may also offer comments and recommendations on such applications to Council.

 Regular meetings of the New Hope Borough Council are held at 7 p.m. on the third Tuesday of each month at the New Hope Borough Community Room, located at 125 New Street.
 Executive sessions are held prior to the regular meetings at 6 p.m. in the Borough office building at 123 New Street.
+Workshop meetings are held at 4 p.m. on the first Monday of each month in the Community Room.
 Meeting dates and times are subject to change.
 For up-to-date public meeting information on all Council meetings and Borough committee and board meetings, consult the Notices & Meetings Page of this web site.
 The public is encouraged to attend and to participate fully at all public meetings.

 Recent and archived Council meeting minutes are available on the Council Meeting Minutes page.